Nathalie Delon: Personal life

 In 1957, Nathalie married a conscript from the north of France, Guy Barthélémy, who later became the signing officer for Omnium Marocain d'Assurance.
 They lived in Morocco and had a daughter named Nathalie Barthélémy.
 The marriage ended in 1960 and the following year she moved to Paris.
 Their divorce was granted in July 1964.

-In August 1962, Nathalie met French actor Alain Delon at New Jimmy's, a Paris nightclub, and they began a secret relationship that night that lasted one year.
-In May 1963, Nathalie accompanied Delon to the shoot of his new film La Tulipe Noire.
+In August 1962, she met French actor Alain Delon at New Jimmy's, a Paris nightclub, and they began a secret relationship that night that lasted one year.
+In May 1963, she accompanied Delon to the shoot of his new film La Tulipe Noire.
 The couple became engaged in April 1964 and on 13 August 1964, they married in Loir-et-Cher.
 Their son, Anthony Delon, was born on 30 September 1964, at Cedars-Sinai Medical Center in Los Angeles.
 They were one of the most glamorous and talked-about couples of the 1960s.
-In June 1968, Nathalie and Delon separated.
-The couple later divorced on 14 February 1969.
+Nathalie and Alain Delon separated in June 1968, and were divorced on 14 February 1969.
 They worked together on two films: Le Samouraï, whilst they were married, and Doucement les Basses after their divorce.

-During the 1960s and 1970s she dated Bobby Keys, Marc Porel, Eddie Fisher, Renaud Verley, Louis Malle, and Franco Nero, among others.
+During the 1960s and 1970s she dated Mick Jagger, Keith Richards, Bobby Keys, Marc Porel, Eddie Fisher, Renaud Verley, Louis Malle, and Franco Nero, among others.
 Her greatest love was Chris Blackwell, whom she was with for 15 years (1978–1993).

 Career

 During the 1960s, Nathalie Delon was a model.
 She was photographed by top French and foreign photographers for famous magazines such as Vogue.

-In 1967, Nathalie became a film actress, starring opposite her husband in the film Le Samouraï by Jean-Pierre Melville, which became a hit.
+In 1967, she became a film actress, starring opposite her husband in the film Le Samouraï by Jean-Pierre Melville, which became a hit.
 Writing of the Delons' performances in Le Figaro, Bertrand Guyard notes husband and wife are both nearly silent but "their gazes, fraught with meaning, are enough to thrill the camera" with the director drawing from their portrayals "a mythical couple in the seventh art."

-Afterwards, Nathalie Delon continued her acting career until the 1980s.
+Afterwards, she continued her acting career until the 1980s.
 In 1968 she appeared in The Private Lesson, which made her a star in Japan, ranking her in the top 10 of foreign actresses.
 In 1971, she appeared in When Eight Bells Toll with Anthony Hopkins and in 1972 she appeared in The Monk with Franco Nero.
 In 1973, she acted in Le Sex Shop, and her role was one of the film's "moments of real pleasure, as one of its "really marvelous girls", commented Roger Greenspun in The New York Times.

 In addition to acting in 30 films during her career, she directed two: one was the story—also written by Delon—of a mother whose son dies in surgery, Ils appellent ça un accident in 1982, and the other was Sweet Lies in 1988.